Cash withdrawal is a contra entry.

 Modern Rules of Accounting

-The accounting team needs to analyze the basis of these rules and determine which account needs to be debit or credit.
+The accounting team needs to analyze the basis of these rules and determine which account needs to be debited or credited.

 We will understand how to analyse the Withdrew Cash for Office Use Journal entry before recording it as per Modern rules and Golden rules.